peterhinch/micropython-async/PRIMITIVES.md

 NamedTask Constructor.
 Mandatory args:
- * `name` Names may be any immutable type e.g. integer or string.
-A `ValueError` will be raised if the name already exists.
+ * `name` Names may be any immutable type capable of being a dictionary index e.g. integer or string.
+A `ValueError` will be raised if the name is already assigned by a running coro.
 If multiple instances of a coro are to run concurrently, each should be assigned a different name.
  * `task` A coro passed by name i.e. not using function call syntax.

  Optional positional args: